 Putting a “giveback” attitude at the core of your business can motivate customers to work with you and stick by you, said Caroline Pinal, co-founder of Giveback Homes, a network of real estate brokerages dedicated to social good in their communities.
 Consumers are demanding more companies tie social causes into their brand messages, and brokerages are responding.

-“There is a massive opportunity for real estate professionals to play a more active role in social responsibility in a local and global way,” Pinal said during a Sunday session at the REALTORS® Conference & Expo.
+“There is a massive opportunity for real estate professionals to play a more active role in social responsibility in a local and global way,” Pinal said.
 Giveback Homes partners with real estate pros to help raise funds for charitable work, like building affordable housing and providing clean water to places across the world.

 How can you develop a giving strategy for your business?
 Pinal offered the following tips: